RuaraidhCurr/Notes/SalesForce/Record Triggered Automation/Record Triggered Automation.md

 In the past the need for ordering has led to recommendations for consolidating all automation into a single flow.
 With flow trigger ordering, there is now no need to do that.

 #### Organisational Issues
-Ultimately, the best approach is one that works well with your business and
+Ultimately, the best approach is one that works well with your business and org.
+If you feel abut lost, the Trailblazer Community is full of advice on how to manage a complex organization, so dig in and ask questions as you can learn how to better match you unique business and admin setup with the product.